hayden-donnelly/space-janitor/README.md

 ## About

 Space Janitor is an arcade cleaning game made in 48 hours for the Ludem Dare 42 compo.
-This repository contains the complete unity project (confirmed working on version 2018.1.0f2).
+The enemy behaviour code is a bit overkill because I was planning to make many different enemy types, but I ran out of time.
+This repository contains the complete unity project (last tested on version 2018.1.0f2).

 ## Authors